codelingo/docs/docs/getting-started.md

 - Installation and usage of the CodeLingo command line interface (CLI)
 - Configuration of CodeLingo for your repositories via codelingo.yaml files
-- Importing and writing of Tenets
+- Importing and writing of Specs
 - Instructions for integrating CodeLingo into your workflow for automated code reviews

 ## Installation

 _Note: lingo and all Actions no longer supports 32-bit operating systems_

-The lingo CLI tool can be used to generate [Tenets](concepts/tenets.md) and run [Actions](concepts/actions.md) for your repositories.
+The lingo CLI tool can be used to generate [Specs](concepts/specs.md) and run [Actions](concepts/actions.md) for your repositories.

 <a href="https://github.com/codelingo/lingo/releases" target="_blank">Download</a> a pre-built binary or, if you have <a href="https://golang.org/doc/install" target="_blank">Golang setup</a>, install from source:
 ```bash